Information about course credit and number, including grades, registration and attendance is found in the Policies and Procedures section.

 If a student follows an earlier version of a program in which their department has discontinued or modified required courses, the department may authorize appropriate substitutions.

 Change of Graduate Program

-If a student obtains permission to change their program or concentration after advancing to candidacy and the second program has different requirements than the first, then a new candidacy form (Petition for Advancement to Graduate Candidacy) with the signature of the new graduate advisor must be filed.
+If a student obtains permission to change their program or concentration after advancing to candidacy and the second program has different requirements than the first, then a new candidacy form (Petition for Advancement to Graduate Candidacy) with the signature of the new graduate program coordinator must be filed.
 Graded courses listed from the previous program candidacy form can be eliminated on the second candidacy form if not part of the new curriculum.

 Switching culminating experience from Plan A (thesis) or C (creative project) to Plan B (project or comprehensive exams) or vice versa, do not require a new candidacy form.
 However, for Plan A or C students converting to a Plan B, any 299 units, project course units, or exam preparation course units in which credit was given must be retroactively dropped or changed to NC (no credit) grade.
 Furthermore, project and exam preparation courses as well as additional content courses might then be required, depending on the program.
-These changes all require that GAPE be informed by means of filing the Request for a Core Course Substitution in Master’s Degree Program for each course change.
+These changes all require that the GAPE office be informed by means of filing the Request for a Core Course Substitution in for each course change.
 Degree requirements for the new plan must be satisfied in full.
 Therefore, retroactively adding a 298 (project) class, for example, in place of a 299 (thesis) class will be permitted only if all the requirements of the project have been met.
 The requirements for projects include a written report in every case.

 Change in Classification Status